-Stuart Ellman, Managing Partner
+Stuart Ellman, GENERAL Partner

 Stuart looks primarily at Fintech and Robotics deals at RRE, which he founded with Jim Robinson in 1994.
 Stuart is currently a director of Bark & Co., Clarity Money, Clearpath Robotics, Jibo, One Drop, and Payfone, and is involved with Airware, Giphy, Ready Robotics, and DriverUp.
 His previous investments include Business Insider, Kroll Bond Ratings, Proofpoint, WatchGuard, and MessageOne.

 Since 2002, Stuart has taught a popular Venture Capital Seminar to MBA candidates at Columbia Business School.
 He is a member of the investment board of Columbia’s Tamer Fund for Social Ventures, the New York City Investment Fund’s Innovation Council, the VC Advisory Group of the New York City Economic Development Corporation, the Economic Club of New York, and the NYC 2020 CEO Roundtable.
 Stuart also serves on the President’s Council for Wesleyan University and on the Board of The Browning School.